addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

 Then call `close` on the first instance when it is no longer needed, and only one view instance will remain alive.
+For more information about the `listenTo` and `stopListening` functions, see [the Backbone documentation](http://backbonejs.org/#Events-listenTo), and my blog post on [Managing Events As Relationships, Not Just Resources](http://lostechies.com/derickbailey/2013/02/06/managing-events-as-relationships-not-just-references/).

 ```javascript
 var myModel = new MyModel({